Chu Suanzi

-Chu Suanzi (褚蒜子; 324 – 5 July 384), formally Empress Kangxian (康獻皇后, literally "the joyful and wise empress"), at times as Empress Dowager Chongde (崇德太后), was an empress of the Eastern Jin.
-Her husband was Emperor Kang, and, outliving him by 40 years, she was an empress dowager during the reigns of five emperors, including serving as regents for three of them: her son Emperor Mu (344–357), her nephew Emperor Ai (364–366), and her cousin Emperor Xiaowu (373–376).
+Chu Suanzi (褚蒜子; 324 (Note: According to Empress Chu's biography in Book of Jin, she was 61 (by East Asian reckoning) when she died.
+Thus by calculation, her birth year should be 324.) – 5 July 384 (Note: According to Sima Yao's biography in Book of Jin, Empress Dowager Chu died on the guichou day in the 6th month of the 9th year of the Taiyuan era of Yao's reign.
+This corresponds to 5 Jul 384 in the Julian calendar.)), formally Empress Kangxian (康獻皇后, literally "the joyful and wise empress"), at times as Empress Dowager Chongde (崇德太后), was an empress of the Eastern Jin.
+Her husband was Emperor Kang; outliving him by 40 years, she was an empress dowager during the reigns of five emperors, including serving as regents for three of them: her son Emperor Mu (344–357), her nephew-in-law Emperor Ai (364–366), and her cousin-in-law Emperor Xiaowu (373–376).
 Despite the power she held, she appeared to largely yield to the judgement of high-level officials who advised her and rarely made decisions on her own.

 Background and life as empress consort

 Chu Suanzi's father Chu Pou was a mid-level official during the reign of Emperor Kang's brother Emperor Cheng, successively on the staffs of Sima Yang (司馬羕) the Prince of Xiyang and then of Sima Yue the Prince of Wu—the future Emperor Kang.
 He was respected for the appropriateness of his speech.
 Her mother was a sister of Xie Shang.

 As Chu Suanzi herself grew older, she was known for her intelligence and foresight, and she was married to Sima Yue, who had then become the Prince of Langye, as his princess.
-When Emperor Cheng chose to pass the throne to his brother rather than his sons at his death in 342, Sima Yue became emperor, and he created her empress on 10 February 343, when he was 21 and she was 18.
+When Emperor Cheng chose to pass the throne to his brother rather than his sons at his death in 342, Sima Yue became emperor, and he created her empress on 10 February 343, (Note: According to Sima Yue's biography in Book of Jin, Lady Chu was made empress on the renzi day of the 12th month of the 8th year of the Xiankang era of Emperor Cheng's reign.
+This corresponds to 10 Feb 343 in the Julian calendar.) when he was 21 and she was 18.
 At the same time, Lady Chu's mother Lady Xie was also created "Xiangjun of Xunyang" (寻阳乡君).
 That year, she also bore him his only son, Sima Dan.
 He died just one year later, however, and her infant son Sima Dan, whom he created crown prince just before his death, became emperor (as Emperor Mu).